How to Find Device\HarddiskVolume3, 4, 5 in Windows 11/10

 How to tell which drive is Device Hard disk Volume 3 4 5

-2. Save the Notepad file with a .ps1 extension, such as List-drives-and-hard-disk-volumes.ps1.List all drive letters and hard disk volume numbers in Windows 11
+2. Save the Notepad file as a .ps1 file, like List-drives-and-hard-disk-volumes.ps1.List all drive letters and hard disk volume numbers in Windows 11

-3. Run the List-drives-and-hard-disk-volumes.ps1 script from PowerShell to list all drive letters and their corresponding hard disk volume paths on your Windows 11 or Windows 10 system.How to find device harddiskvolume Windows 11/10
+3. Run the List-drives-and-hard-disk-volumes.ps1 script in PowerShell to see all the drive letters and their hard disk volume paths on your Windows 11 or Windows 10 system.How to find device harddiskvolume Windows 11/10

-To run the List-drives-and-hard-disk-volumes.ps1 script from PowerShell, follow these steps:
+To run the List-drives-and-hard-disk-volumes.ps1 script in PowerShell, just follow these steps:

 Set-ExecutionPolicy RemoteSigned